Paxxous/Droid.js/README.md

 # Droid.js

-The javascript version of my discord bot, this time written in [Discord.js](https://discord.js.org/#/).
+The javascript version of my discord bot, this time written in [Discord.js](https://discord.js.org/).

 ## Setup Droid

-In order to setup droid to host on your own pc, you must have node.js installed.
+In order to setup droid to host on your own machine, you must have [Node.js](https://nodejs.org/) installed.
 Fist, clone the repository via the git.

 ```sh
 git clone https://github.com/Paxxous/Droid.js.git